nivedi1925/Fujitsu-Celcius-H730-Hakintosh/README.md

 ## Introduction

 **DISCLAIMER:**
 Read the entire [Dortania](https://dortania.github.io/OpenCore-Install-Guide) guide before you start.
-I'm not responsible for any damage.
 If you think that configuration is useful for you, consider to give a star for this repository :).

 <details>